Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 20.28.13 UTC
+- WIB: Kamis, 7 November 2024 21.24.24 UTC
-- WITA: Kamis, 7 November 2024 21.28.13 UTC
+- WITA: Kamis, 7 November 2024 22.24.24 UTC
-- WIT: Kamis, 7 November 2024 22.28.13 UTC
+- WIT: Kamis, 7 November 2024 23.24.24 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology